leifos/ifind/applications/treconomics_project3/README.md

 ```

 ### Database population
-Create a database with the predefined modules (synchronize)
+Create a database with the predefined models (old synchronize)
 ```
-python manage.py syndb
+python manage.py migrate
 ```

 Use the `populate_treconomics_db.py` to add data
 ```
 python populate_treconomics_db.py